ts33kr/granite/README.md

 there just yet.
 So you have to be ready to go digging deep into code.
 What should be also mentioned is that framework is under the active development and we would appreciate the feedback very much.
-So you can always can on a friendly support ready to give you a hand with it!
+So you can always count on a friendly support ready to give you a hand with it!